wpilibsuite/frc-docs/source/index.rst

    .. grid-item-card::
       :class-header: sd-bg-info sd-text-white

-      **Romi Robot**
+      **Romi and XRP Robots**

       ^^^

-      The Romi Robot is a low-cost Raspberry Pi based platform for practicing WPILib programming.
+      The Romi and XRP robots are low-cost platforms for practicing WPILib programming.

       +++